 - 1/2 tsp garlic powder

-- freshly cracked pepper to taste
+- freshly cracked black pepper to taste

-- Add crab meat, milk and heavy cream and stir until well combined.
+- Then, add crab meat, milk and heavy cream and stir until well combined.
 Cook for 15 minutes covered.
 Remove bay leaf before serving.